Holsten20/Getting-and-cleaning-data/README.md

 ####Running the script

-To run the script, you can download the script to your working directory.
+To run the script, you can clone the repository to your local computer and then copy the UCI HAR Dataset and script to your R working directory.<br/>
+OR download the zip to your computer and then copy the UCI HAR Dataset and script to your R working directory.
 Then source the file locally via
 <pre>source (run_analysis.R)
 </pre>